rishabhc32/zapcircle/content/posts/promise-js.md

 See the pyramid shape and all the `})` at the end?
 This is affectionately known as __callback hell__.
 The cause of callback hell is when people try to write JavaScript in a way where execution happens visually from top to bottom.
 <!--more-->

 Asynchronous JavaScript uses callbacks, nesting of callbacks results in __callback hell__.
-This leads to code, very hard to read and maintain.
+This leads to a code, very hard to read and maintain.
 ``` javascript
 users.get(5, function(err, data){
     messges.get(data.userId, function(err, data){